 Delta SkyMiles Platinum American Express Card

 If Delta Medallion elite status is your goal, the Delta SkyMiles Platinum American Express Card can give you a boost.
-Big spenders can earn up to 20,000 MQMs each year based on their spending.
+You can earn up to 20,000 MQMs each year based on your spending.
 You’ll earn 10,000 MQMs after spending $25,000 plus another 10,000 MQMs after spending a total of $50,000 each calendar year.
-Cardholders also receive an MQD waiver making it even easier to attain elite status.

 Your spending can also earn up to 3x miles per dollar spent.
 Delta purchases and spending directly with hotels earns 3x miles per dollar, while dining and U.S. supermarket purchases earn 2x miles per dollar.
 Plus, you’ll earn one Delta mile per dollar everywhere else.